MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/desktop-winui3-app-with-basic-interop.md

 ---
 description: Build a C# .NET 5 and C++ desktop (Win32) application with WinUI 3 and basic Win32 interop capabilities using the Platform Invocation Services, or PInvoke.
-title: WinUI 3 desktop apps and Win32-interop ms.date: 08/02/2021
+title: Build a C# .NET 5 app with WinUI 3 and Win32 interop ms.date: 08/02/2021
 ms.topic: article
 keywords: windows 10, windows 11, uwp, COM, win32, winui, interop